awsdocs/aws-lambda-developer-guide/doc_source/with-ddb-example.md

 $ aws lambda list-event-source-mappings
 ```

 The list returns all of the event source mappings you created, and for each mapping it shows the `LastProcessingResult`, among other things\.
 This field is used to provide an informative message if there are any problems\.
-Values such as `No records processed` \(indicates that AWS Lambda has not started polling or that there are no records in the stream\) and `OK` \(indicates AWS Lambda successfully read records from the stream and invoked your Lambda function\) indicate that there no issues\.
+Values such as `No records processed` \(indicates that AWS Lambda has not started polling or that there are no records in the stream\) and `OK` \(indicates AWS Lambda successfully read records from the stream and invoked your Lambda function\) indicate that there are no issues\.
 If there are issues, you receive an error message\.

 If you have a lot of event source mappings, use the function name parameter to narrow down the results\.